-You may wonder if it's possible to play the Great Game of Business anywhere-in a division of a giant conglomerate, say, or in a factory with a dominant union, or in a company that doesn't share equity with employees or have an intelligent bonus system.
+You may wonder if it's possible to play the Great Game of Business anywhere—in a division of a giant conglomerate, say, or in a factory with a dominant union, or in a company that doesn't share equity with employees or have an intelligent bonus system for employees.
 In fact, The Game started in a place exactly like that, in a very small department at the huge International Harvester plant in Melrose Park, Illinois.
 It was there that I learned most of what I know about managing, and everything I've tried to forget about leadership.

 Melrose Park was one of the toughest plants in the country in the 1970s, when I worked there.
 We had racial incidents, death threats, burning effigies, bombings, shootings, aggravated assaults-you name it.
 Workers and managers were constantly at each other's throats.
 There were two or three walkouts a year-when things were going well, that is.
 In a bad month, there might be two or three work slowdowns as well.
 Every time we turned around, we heard another rumor that the factory was going to be shut down because of labor problems.
 Let me tell you, we had more than our share of losers.
 I know.
 I was one of them.

 My father, who was a foreman at Melrose Park, had gotten me a job as mailboy in the purchasing department.
 I was nineteen at the time.
 I'd already been kicked out of college and a Catholic seminary for disciplinary reasons.
 I'd lost a job at General Motors for playing poker on duty.
 I'd flunked my army physical because of an accident I'd had-someone had thrown me through a plateglass window.
 Having been rejected by the church, academia, the military, and G.M., I figured Melrose Park was my last chance.